This tutorial is the last post in a four-part series about map text in ArcGIS Pro. You can find all tutorials here:

 I do want to add some text to the key map.
 I’m worried that it’s not clear that the little box sitting on top of Australia represents the map area.

 On the ribbon, click the Insert tab.
 This is where you’ll find anything that you want to add to a layout, from photos to graticules.
-Click the Text button, which is currently in Rectangle mode.
+In the Graphics and Text group, click the Rectangle Text button.

 Drag a rectangle on the layout near the keymap locator box.